Martyrs of Compiègne: Execution

 There are no surviving relics of the Martyrs of Compiègne because their heads and bodies were buried, along with 128 other victims executed that day, in a deep, 30-feet square sand-pit in the Picpus Cemetery.
-Five secondary relics, however, are in the possession of the Benedictines in Stanbrook Abbey in Worcestershire.
+Five second-class relics, however, are in the possession of the Benedictines in Stanbrook Abbey in North Yorkshire.
 Their burial site, located in the back of the cemetery, is marked with two large, gravel-covered quadrangles.
 The heads and torsos of the 1,306 people who were guillotined at the Place de la Nation between 13 June and 27 July 1794 are buried there.
 Their names, including the 16 Martyrs of Compiègne as well as Mulot de la Ménardière, are inscribed on marble plaques covering the walls of a nearby church, where prayer is offered continuously.
 On the day the sisters were killed there were 24 other victims.

 Veneration

 The Martyrs of Compiègne were beatified on 27 May 1906 by Pope Pius X. They were the first martyrs of the French Revolution to be recognized by the Holy See.
 Their feast day is 17 July.
 There were four miracles proven during the process of beatification: the cure from cancer in June 1897 of a Carmelite lay sister from New Orleans, at point of death; the cure of an abbé at the seminary in Brive, also at the point of death, in March 1897; the cure of a Carmelite lay sister in Vansy, of tuberculosis and an abscess in her right leg, in December 1897; and the cure of a Franciscan sister from Montmorillon in April 1898.

 On 22 February 2022, the Roman Catholic Diocese of Beauvais announced that Pope Francis had accepted the procedure of equipollent canonization for the Martyrs of Compiègne, which would allow them to be canonized as saints without having a miracle attributed to their intercession recognized.

 All sixteen sisters were recognised as saints of the Church on 18 December 2024 by Pope Francis via equipollent canonization as expected.